By the MaterialCalc Editorial Team Updated August 2026

 How the paint calculator works

-For a rectangular room, the paintable wall area is 2 × (length + width) × height.
+The formula behind that: for a rectangular room, the paintable wall area is 2 × (length + width) × height.
 We subtract a standard area per door and per window.
 If you include the ceiling, we add length × width.

 That gives you the one-coat paintable area.
 Multiply by the number of coats, divide by coverage per container, and add a 10% waste factor for spills, roller loading, and touch-ups.
 We round up to whole containers because paint stores don't sell fractions.